tablelandnetwork/docs/specs/sql/StatementTypes.md

 In the above case of an integer primary key, there is an additional implied `AUTOINCREMENT` constraint, which forces the integer primary key to behave as if it were specified with `INTEGER PRIMARY KEY AUTOINCREMENT`.
 See [Autoincrement](#autoincrement) for further details.

 The exception mentioned above is that if the declaration of a column with declared type `INTEGER` includes an `PRIMARY KEY DESC` clause, it does not become an alias for the `ROWID` and is not classified as an integer primary key.
-In pratice, this means that the following three table declarations all cause the column "x" to be an alias for the `ROWID` (an integer primary key):
+In practice, this means that the following three table declarations all cause the column "x" to be an alias for the `ROWID` (an integer primary key):

 - `CREATE TABLE t(x INTEGER PRIMARY KEY ASC, y, z);`
 - `CREATE TABLE t(x INTEGER, y, z, PRIMARY KEY(x ASC));`